-When parents adopt and model an experience versus process mentality, their intent is to listen, research, learn, and examine preconceived notions.
-They focus more on understanding their student’s hopes, goals, and dreams than on analyzing the US News and World Report rankings.
-They communicate their excitement about exploring college options and embrace the uncertain adventure of where the journey will end, rather than obsessing about putting a particular university bumper sticker on the car.
-While a process prioritizes outcome, experience centers relationship.
+When parents adopt and model an experience versus process mentality, they intend to listen, research, learn, and examine preconceived notions.
+They focus more on understanding their students’ hopes, goals, and dreams than analyzing the US News and World Report rankings.
+They communicate their excitement about exploring college options and embrace the uncertain adventure of where the journey will end rather than obsessing about putting a particular university bumper sticker on the car.
+While a process prioritizes outcome, experience, and relationships.

 2. Let Go of the Small Things

-Recommendation: Differentiating roles is a critical part of preparing students, and the relationship with them, for college and life beyond.
-As high school graduation nears, it is essential to provide students space to think for themselves, handle responsibilities, and build confidence in their decisions.
+Recommendation: Differentiating roles is critical in preparing students and their relationship with them for college and life beyond.
+As high school graduation nears, providing students space to think for themselves, handle responsibilities, and build confidence in their decisions is essential.

 Here are some efficient ways to help move towards becoming a partner and prepare students for a smooth college transition: